AguirreNicolas/PPG2IABP/README.md

-# Blood Pressure Morphology Estimation from Photoplethysmogram and Clinical Information Using a Sequence-to-Sequence Model with Attention
+# Blood Pressure Morphology Assessment from Photoplethysmogram and Demographic Information Using Deep Learning with Attention Mechanism

 ## 1) Pre-processing